-This online version (Law 0092) is subject to the limitations applied to distance learning courses, which are included in the Code of Academic Regulations.
-This course examines the operations of successful private practice require an understanding of the primary tools used to efficiently deliver legal services and meet the ethical and professional obligations to provide competent representation.
-Lawyers need to understand the law firm business, operations, and relevant technology if they are to succeed in the profession.
-This workshop provides hands on experience for students on a number of key operational aspects of the practice of law, including the business foundation of a successful law firm management; privacy and data security in a law office environment, including but not limited to security and confidentiality of client information; marketing, public relations, advertising and social media; duties of technological competence under ABA "Ethics 20/20" amendments to the Model Rules of Professional Responsibility; predictive coding and other eDiscovery issues; client intake and case management; and issues related to the scope and composition of representation including the unauthorized practice of law and unbundled legal services.
+Workshop taught in an online format only.
+This course is subject to the limitations applied to distance learning courses, which are included in the Code of Academic Regulations.
+The operations of successful private practice require an understanding of the primary tools used to efficiently deliver legal services and meet the ethical and professional obligations to provide competent representation.
+New lawyers need to understand the law firm business and operations if they are to succeed in the profession.
+Ideally, this course complements the workshop on Law Office Management (LAW 0651).
+This workshop provides hands on experience for students on a number of key operational aspects of the practice of law, including the business foundation of a successful law firm management; security and confidentiality of client information; marketing, public relations, advertising and social media; duties of technological competence under ABA "Ethics 20/20" amendments to the Model Rules of Professional Responsibility; predictive coding and other eDiscovery issues; client intake and case management; and issues related to the scope and composition of representation including the unauthorized practice of law and unbundled legal services.

-Law, Finance & Markets Seminar (2 Credits) LAW 4678 (W)
+Law, Finance & Markets Seminar (2 Credits) LAW 4678 - No Course Description Changes